abakamousa/chatbot-multimodal/README.md

 ```bash
 uv sync
 ```
-This will automatically install the dependencies defined in your pyproject.toml file.
+This will automatically install all the dependencies from `pyproject.toml`

 e) **Set up environment variables**: